j00sebox/UntitledTowerDefense/README.md

 ## How To Run

 This repo only contains the source code but there is a release build of the game that can be downloaded and played in the release tab.
+The executable is named GameText.exe.